Prosačov

 Prosačov (Porszács) is a village and municipality in Vranov nad Topľou District in the Prešov Region of eastern Slovakia.

-History
+Demographics

-In historical records the village was first mentioned in 1363.
+The majority of the municipality's population consists of the members of the local Roma community.
+In 2019, they constituted an estimated 70% of the population.

 Geography

 The municipality lies at an altitude of 190 metres and covers an area of 4.280 km².
 It has a population of about 201 people.